- 1:30 Supreme Novices Hurdle

 He surprisingly stepped back in trip next time out at Leopardstown; the thinking was connections didn’t want a hard slog over 2m5f on bad ground as his Festival prep so kept him at the minimum instead.
 It mattered not as he bolted up and beat a decent field in the process.

-Gigginstown boss Michael O’Leary insists he will go back up in distance and run in this race next and is already the banker for many people on day two of the Festival.
+Gigginstown boss Michael O’Leary had insisted all along that he would go back up in distance and run in this race next and is already the banker for many people on day two of the Festival.

 Trainer Tom George and owner Roger Brookhouse have an interesting dilemma, the combo are responsible for both Black Op and Summerville Boy.
-They both have multiple entries and there is not much to choose between the pair.
+They both had multiple entries and there is not much to choose between the pair.
+Summerville Boy has taken the Supreme route leaving Black Op to go the extra distance.

 Ballymore Novice Hurdle Runners